The Heart and Vascular Institute

 If advanced care is needed, St. Anthony's has the facilities and expertise to handle it.
 Our custom-designed surgical suites, such as a hybrid surgery-catheterization room and electrophysiology suites with 3-D heart mapping, are industry innovations.

 The Heart & Vascular Institute also has an Impella heart pump, a circulatory assist device that helps support the blood circulation of critically ill patients and allows cardiologists to perform heart procedures much more safely.

 Heart & Vascular Specialty Team

-The Heart & Vascular Institute at St. Anthony's offers board-certified heart specialists who practice compassionate, evidence-based care and enable us to provide rapid evaluation and treatment.
+The Heart & Vascular Institute at St. Anthony's offers board-certified heart and vascular specialists who practice compassionate, evidence-based care and enable us to provide rapid evaluation and treatment.

-Cardiologists, available 24/7, are part of a 15-member group practice and an acclaimed cardiac surgery team, St. Anthony's Heart Specialty Associates, located on the St. Anthony’s Medical Center campus and in Kirkwood and Shrewsbury.
+Cardiologists, vascular surgeons and cardiac surgeons, available 24/7, are part of a 15-member group practice and an acclaimed heart and vascular surgery team, St. Anthony's Heart Specialty Associates, located on the St. Anthony’s Medical Center campus and in Kirkwood and Shrewsbury.
 St. Anthony's Heart Specialty Associates provides a variety of specialized care through its Heart Failure Clinic, Hypertension Clinic, the Heart Valve Clinic and Vein Services.

 Our team is more than just the specialists in invasive cardiology, non-invasive cardiology, clinical cardiac electrophysiology and cardiothoracic surgery; it also includes vascular surgery and interventional radiology.